What We Grow

-Our farm is an exploration of growing food that is often indigenous to these lands and that has adapted to these particular conditions over time.
-It is an intelligent growing and use of traditional wild greens and vegetables integrated with a careful cultivation of crops that require more hands-on care.
+Our farm is an exploration of methods of growing food that are often indigenous to these lands and that have been adapted to local conditions over time.
+It is an intelligent growing system, using traditional wild greens and vegetables, integrated with the careful cultivation of crops that require more hands-on care.

-We have adapted our growing and handling of our harvest over time owing to the increased needs from the café, the sporadic and inadequate monsoons.
-These conditions have pushed us to explore what grows abundant in dry, hot conditions and use these crops largely ignored in the industrial food market.
+We have adapted the growth and handling of our harvest over time, in response to increased demand from the café and sporadic and inadequate monsoons.
+Conditions have pushed us to explore what grows abundantly in dry, hot conditions, hence some of our produce consists of crops largely ignored in the industrial food market.

-We grow and utilize increasingly less monetarily valued items in the commercial market such as banana stem and flower, turkey berry, sweet potato leaves, local greens such as chicken spinach, wild cow spinach, hardy vegetable varieties such as upland ladies fingers, red ladies fingers, a diversity of egg plants, beans, chillies, gourds and many other crops such as tapioca and sweet potato.
+We grow and utilise items whose value is deceasing in the commercial market, for example banana stem and flower, turkey berry, sweet potato leaves, local greens such as chicken spinach, wild cow spinach, hardy vegetable varieties such as upland ladies fingers, red ladies fingers, a diversity of egg plants, beans, chillies, gourds and many other crops such as tapioca and sweet potato.

-We grow traditional dry land millets including foxtail, finger millet, horse tail millet, pearl millet and more.
-We also grow traditional, seasonal semi dry-land rice such as poovam sambar, some varieties of red and black rice.
-Many of these varieties are extremely high in nutrition but are increasingly less valued in a market that values homogeneity.
+We grow traditional dry land millets including foxtail, finger millet, horse tail millet and pearl millet.
+We also grow traditional, seasonal semi-dry-land rice, such as poovam sambar and some varieties of red and black rice.
+Despite an extremely high nutritional value, many of these varieties are under-appreciated in a market that values homogeneity.

-We use many of the traditional methods of utilizing surplus crops.
-We make flour from crops such as finger millet, plantain and tapioca that is used in the café.
-We dehydrate food such as sweet potato and local fruits like jackfruit that are abundant in a small seasonal period and develop a variety of ways to use them.
+We use many of the traditional methods of utilising surplus crops.
+From crops such as finger millet, plantain and tapioca we make flour for use in the café.
+We dehydrate foods such as sweet potato as well as local fruits like jackfruit.
+These foods are abundant in a small seasonal period, and we develop a variety of ways to use them.